Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 - Open `Network`{.action} in the left-hand sidebar.
 - Open `Public IP Addresses`{.action}.

-You can filter IP addresses by using the `All services`{.action} drop-down menu.
+You can filter IP addresses by using the `All service types`{.action} drop-down menu, or directly enter the desired IP address in the search bar.
 Enter the name or category of the corresponding server:

 | ![configure-game-firewall](images/ip_listing.png) |
 |:--:|